harvimt/quamash/README.rst

 Requirements
 ============
-Quamash requires Python 3.4 or Python 3.3 with the backported ``asyncio`` library and either PyQt4, PyQt5 or PySide.
+Quamash requires Python >=3.4 with the backported ``asyncio`` library and either PyQt4, PyQt5, PySide or PySide2.

 Installation
 ============